richer-richard/vanilla/README.md

 - Check browser console for JavaScript errors
 - Verify all HTML files are in correct directories

+If you see errors like “`GET /api/...
+404`”:
+- You’re probably opening the HTML directly as a file, or the server isn’t running.
+- Start the server (`python3 app.py`) and load the site from `http://localhost:5000`.

 ### Backend features not working
-- Check that Flask server is running: `python server.py`
+- Check that Flask server is running: `python3 server.py`
 - Verify Python dependencies are installed: `pip install flask`
 - Check server console for error messages
 - Games will use fallback client-side logic if backend is unavailable

+Quick sanity check:
+- Open `http://localhost:5000/health` and confirm you get `{ "status": "ok", ... }`

 ### Performance issues
 - Close other browser tabs to free resources